chimbori/butterfly/README.md

 Or, if the AGPL license does not work for your company or organization, and/or you’d like to support ongoing development and new features, please [contact us](mailto:hello+butterfly@chimbori.com) for a Proprietary License.

+# Comparison with Alternatives

+There are a lot of paid SaaS tools in this space.
+Notable among them are:
+  - BannerBear
+  - RenderForm
+  - Templated.io
+  - Imejis.io
+  - Pablle
+  - Orshot
+  - Abyssale

+They all work roughly the same way: you design a template using their custom tools, then provide them your data (title, description, etc.), and pay them per-request (or per-render) to create & serve those images for you.

+This model works great if you do not have access to the source of the page, or have no influence over the developers who build your website.

+But now,
+- You’ve got to learn a whole new tool.
+- That tool exposes a certain amount of design expressiveness, but nowhere near what the Web platform offers.
+- Anytime you need to change the preview image, you have to visit a completely separate website.
+- Anytime your own webpage changes, you have to remember to update the templates to match the theme.
+- There’s no way to share themes between your website & these third-party tools: colors, gradients, logos must be copy/pasted manually.
+- You have to rely on these companies being around long enough, and not disappearing completely after running out of money or being bought over by a VC.
+- And you have to pay.

+Butterfly is none of those things.
+All you need is the ability to write some HTML/CSS (no JavaScript!) to design your preview image.
+And it’s free in perpetuity.

 # TODO